 In order to carry out major restoration work on the historic buildings situated on île aux Noix, the fortification of the Fort Lennox National Historic Site is closed to the public for the entire season.
-However, it is possible to access the island to enjoy the green spaces.
 Thank you for your understanding.

 Closed to the public for conservation work